Tag Archives: BusinessBackup

 Know that you may be dealing with more than just one “patient zero.”
 The ransomware could have entered your system through multiple vectors, particularly if someone has observed your patterns before they attacked your company.
 It may already be laying dormant on another system.
 Until you can confirm, treat every connected and networked machine as a potential host to ransomware.

-2. Identify the Infection
+2. Identify the infection

 Just as there are bad guys spreading ransomware, there are good guys helping you fight it.
 Sites like ID Ransomware and the No More Ransom!
 Project help identify which strain you’re dealing with.
 And knowing what type of ransomware you’ve been infected with will help you understand how it propagates, what types of files it typically targets, and what options, if any, you have for removal and disinfection.
 You’ll also get more information if you report the attack to the authorities (which you really should).

-3. Report to the Authorities
+3. Report to the authorities

 It’s understood that sometimes it may not be in your business’s best interest to report the incident.
 Maybe you don’t want the attack to be public knowledge.
 Maybe the potential downside of involving the authorities (lost productivity during investigation, etc.) outweighs the amount of the ransom.
 But reporting the attack is how you help everyone avoid becoming victimized and help combat the spread and efficacy of ransomware attacks in the future.
 With every attack reported, the authorities get a clearer picture of who is behind attacks, how they gain access to your system, and what can be done to stop them.